Moesif/apidocs/source/includes/collector-api/_actions-api.md

 ## Actions

-### Track a User Action
+### Track a Custom Action

 **`POST https://api.moesif.net/v1/actions`**

-Log a single user action to Moesif.
+Log a single custom action to Moesif.
 An action represents something a customer performed on your website such as _Sign In_ or _Purchased Subscription_.
 Each action consists of an _Action Name_ and optional _Metadata_.

 <aside class="warning">
 Currently only the moesif-browser-js SDK supports tracking actions.
-If you need to track user actions from your server, use the HTTP API directly.
+If you need to track custom actions from your server, use the HTTP API directly.
 </aside>

 **An example tracking actions using moesif-browser-js:**